 Solid sack time is one of the most important things you can do for whole-body restoration.
 It's a physical, mental, emotional refresher that can do wonders for your overall happiness and well-being.
 Unfortunately, many people have trouble taking full advantage of the benefits of sleep for a variety of reasons.

-If you find that you wake up in pain, your pillow could be a factor.
+Your pillow could be a factor in your sleep comfort.
 Try one that's specially designed for proper spine alignment, and you might rise with a little more shine.
 Never underestimate the power of a pillow.